QuranicPath logo

 "Say, 'My prayers and sacrifice, my life and death are all for Allah, Lord of all the Worlds" (Qur'an 6:162)

-When encountered with a life-threatening situation, all false idols, such as wealth, children, education, spouses which some people take, are made meaningless.
-He realises that the only god is Allah, and he has no protector except Allah.
+When encountered with a life-threatening situation, purposes for living in life, such as wealth, children, education, spouses which some people take as their reasons for living are made meaningless.
+Man realises that the only thing worthy of being devoted is Allah, and he has no giver except Allah.
 This is identified in the following Verse:

 Faith in God